 When I say I rewarded myself, I didn’t spend any money.
 I took the dog for extra long walks, listened to funny podcasts, learned new skills and also did absolutely nothing.

-Now for your turn.
-Have you ever experienced writing burn-out?
-Do you have any personal tips or remedies to come back the best you can be?
-I’d love to read your advice in the comments section below.
+So have you ever experienced writing burn-out?
+Do you have any personal tips or remedies to come back fighting fit?
+I’d love to read your advice in the comments section below!